andrewjfreyer/monitor/README.md

 <h2>Advanced Configurations</h2>

-One of the benefits of `monitor` is the configurability.
+One of the benefits of `monitor` is configurability.
 In addition to the runtime options that are explained in the helpfile reproduced above, the `behavior_preferences` file is included to modify the behavior of `monitor`.
 What follows is a more detailed explaination of these options:

 ```
 #DELAY BETWEEN SCANS OF DEVICES